Vidicon/ES6/adc/readme.md

 ### Sleeping kernel
 Because the ADC value isn't directly available we have to wait for the ADC to process the value.
 This takes some time.
 You could wait for this with busy waiting, but in a kernel driver this is very, VERY wrong.
 Instead of this we will put the device_read to sleep and wake it up when the ADC interrupt is triggered.
 Now we can return the value to user space.

-To achieve this we use the
+To achieve this we use the INSERT SLEEP STUFF

 # Implementation details